-As required by the FMC Act, IFEU gave us a self-assessment report on how it met its obligations for the years ended 31 December 2015 and 2016.
-IFEU explained how it complied with each of its FMC Act obligations, and referred to the equivalent UK recognition requirements where appropriate.
+As required by the FMC Act, IFEU has provided us with a self-assessment report on how it met its obligations for the period 1 January 2017 to 31 December 2018.
+IFEU has explained how it complied with each of its FMC Act obligations, and referred to the equivalent UK recognition requirements where appropriate.
 We were satisfied that IFEU had adequate arrangements to comply with its FMC Act obligations.